 - (i) The Company does not have any fixed assets.
 Accordingly, the provisions of clause 3(i) of the Order are not applicable. - (ii) The Company does not have any inventory.
-Accordingly, the provisions of clause 3(ii) of the Order are not applicable. - (iii) The Company has granted unsecured loans to two companies covered in the register maintained under Section 189 of the Act; and with respect to the same: - (a) In our opinion the terms and conditions of such loans are not, prima facie, prejudicial to the Company's interest; - (b) The schedule of repayment of the principal and the payment of the interest has not been stipulated and hence we are unable to comment as to whether repayments/receipts of the principal amount and the interest are regular; and - (c) In the absence of stipulated schedule of repayment of principal and payment of interest, we are unable to comment as to whether there is any amount which is overdue for more than 90 days and whether reasonable steps have been taken by the Company for recovery of the principal amount and interest. - (iv) In our opinion, the Company has complied with the provisions of Section 186 in respect of loans.
-Further, in our opinion, the Company has not entered into any transaction covered under Section 185 and Section 186 of the Act in respect of investments, guarantees and security. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, the provisions of clause 3(ii) of the Order are not applicable. - (iii) The Company has not granted any loan, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or other parties covered in the register maintained under Section 189 of the Act.
+Accordingly, the provisions of clauses 3(iii)(a), 3(iii)(b) and 3(iii)(c) of the Order are not applicable. - (iv) In our opinion, the Company has not entered into any transaction covered under Sections 185 and 186 of the Act.
+Accordingly, the provisions of clause 3(iv) of the Order are not applicable. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The Central Government has not specified maintenance of cost records under subsection (1) of Section 148 of the Act, in respect of Company's services.
-Accordingly, the provisions of clause 3(vi) of the Order are not applicable. - (vii)(a) Undisputed statutory dues including provident fund, employees' state insurance, incometax, sales-tax service tax, duty of customs, duty of excise duty, value added tax, cess have not generally been regularly deposited to the appropriate authorities though the delays in deposit have not been significant.
-Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable. - (b) There are no dues in respect of income-tax, sales-tax, service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute.
+Accordingly, the provisions of clause 3(vi) of the Order are not applicable. - (vii)(a) Undisputed statutory dues including provident fund, employees' state insurance, incometax, sales-tax, service tax, duty of customs, duty of excise, value added tax, goods and service tax, cess and other material statutory dues, as applicable, have generally been regularly deposited to the appropriate authorities, though there has been a slight delay in a few cases.
+Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they became payable. - (b) There are no dues in respect of income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax and goods and service tax that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The Company has no loans or borrowings payable to a financial institution or a bank or government and no dues payable to debenture-holders during the year.
+Accordingly, the provisions of clause 3(viii) of the Order are not applicable. - (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments) and did not have any term loans outstanding during the year.
+Accordingly, the provisions of clause 3(ix) of the Order are not applicable.